Shopify/checkout-sheet-kit-swift/README.md

 #### Integrating with Web Pixels, monitoring behavioral data

 App developers can use [lifecycle events](#monitoring-the-lifecycle-of-a-checkout-session) to monitor and log the status of a checkout session.

-**To safeguard user privacy, Web Pixel events will not be dispatched from within the Checkout webview.** Instead, these events will be relayed back to your application through the checkoutDidEmitWebPixelEvent delegate hook.
-The responsibility then falls on the application developer to ensure adherence to Apple privacy protocols before disseminating these events to third-party providers.
+**For behavioural monitoring, Checkout Web Pixel [standard](https://shopify.dev/docs/api/web-pixels-api/standard-events) and [custom](https://shopify.dev/docs/api/web-pixels-api/emitting-data) events will be relayed back to your application through the `checkoutDidEmitWebPixelEvent` delegate hook.
+The responsibility then falls on the application developer to ensure adherence to Apple's privacy policy and local regulations like GDPR and ePrivacy directive before disseminating these events to first-party and third-party systems.

-Here's how you might intercept these events and relay them to a third party provider:
+Here's how you might intercept these events:

 ```swift
 class MyViewController: UIViewController {